zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

 Much work has been done to ensure that the MS Visual
 C runtime libraries are correctly installed by the binary installer.
+Since v2.1.2 Firebird will work with locally deployed instances of the runtime libraries.
+This especially simplifies deployment of the firebird client or embedded dll with your own application.

 However, in case of problems it may be necessary to deploy the official vcredist.exe.
 The correct versions for this build of Firebird can be found here:

     http://www.microsoft.com/downloads/details.aspx?familyid=32BC1BEE-A3F9-4C13-9C99-220B62A191EE&displaylang=en